ledenis/bullet-soft-doc/041_soft_more.md

 		tPSolverArray			m_dsequence;	// Drift solvers sequence
 	};

-Or you can get [this pdf file][soft-body-properties] posted on the Bullet forum for more details.
+Or you can get [this pdf file][soft-body-properties] posted on the Bullet forums by *dphil* for more details.

 ### Collision flags